Nawabganj Upazila, Dhaka

-Nawabganj (নবাবগঞ্জ) is an upazila of Dhaka District in the Division of Dhaka, Bangladesh.
+Nawabganj (নবাবগঞ্জ) is an upazila of Dhaka District in the Dhaka Division, Bangladesh.

 Geography

-Nawabganj is located at 23.6667°N 90.1667°E. It has 47,411 households and a total area 244.81 km2.
+Nawabganj is located at 23.6667°N 90.1667°E. It has 70,757 households and a total area 244.80 km2.

-Nawabganj is surrounded by Singair Upazila on the North, Dohar Upazila on the South, Keraniganj, Sirajdikhan and Sreenagar Upazilas on the East, Harirampur and Manikganj Sadar Upazilas on the West.
+Nawabganj is surrounded by Singair Upazila on the north, Dohar Upazila on the south, Keraniganj, Sirajdikhan, and Sreenagar Upazilas on the east, and Harirampur and Manikganj Sadar Upazilas on the West.